opendocsg/slw-judgments-backfill/2008_SGHC_78/report.md

 23     We note that while the SMC Ethical Code states that professional misconduct is _akin_ , it does not equate it or deem it to be identical, to infamous conduct.
 That was why it specifically referred to the wide definition used in _Allinson v General Council of Medical Education and Registration_ [1894] 1 QB 750 (“ _Allinson_ ”) which did not contain any reference to moral turpitude, fraud or dishonesty.
 That said, this continuing reference to “professional misconduct” being somehow sired by the concept of “infamous conduct in a professional respect” is not altogether helpful and should perhaps now be dropped altogether.

-24     It also bears noting that in _Felix_ , Lord Jenkins had understandably given a restrictive definition to the term “infamous conduct in a professional respect” because, as rightly pointed out in _Tan Sek Ho v Singapore Dental Board_ [1999] 4 SLR 757 (“ _Tan Sek Ho_ ”) at [13.5], at that time, a finding of infamous conduct necessarily resulted in the harsh penalty of removal from the medical or dental register of the UK.
+24     It also bears noting that in _Felix_ , Lord Jenkins had understandably given a restrictive definition to the term “infamous conduct in a professional respect” because, as rightly pointed out in _Tan Sek Ho v Singapore Dental Board_ <span class="citation">[1999] 4 SLR 757</span> (“ _Tan Sek Ho_ ”) at [13.5], at that time, a finding of infamous conduct necessarily resulted in the harsh penalty of removal from the medical or dental register of the UK.
 It will therefore be helpful to now examine how the term “infamous conduct” has been gradually jettisoned.

 25     In 1969, the Medical Act of that year in the UK (c 40) substituted the phrase “infamous conduct in a professional respect” to “serious professional misconduct” and this stipulation was reenacted in the Medical Act 1983 (c 54) (UK).
 This was accompanied by alternative punishments such as suspensions.